Personal Injury Attorneys Representing Dog Bite Victims

 To recover money for you, we can examine the facts of your case and determine whether the dog that attacked you should have been restrained under a leash law on the books.

-We Up for Dog Bite Victims
+We Stand up for Dog Bite Victims

 A dog bite can result in serious injury or death, including broken or dislocated bones, cuts requiring multiple sutures, disfigurement and infections.
 You may be required to visit an emergency room, undergo surgery (including plastic surgery) and endure a long and painful physical rehabilitation period.
 This may lead to lost wages and harm to your quality of life.